 Frontgate features premium, high quality bed, bath and kitchen accessories, as well as outdoor, patio, garden and pool furnishings and accessories.
 Ballard Designs features European-inspired bed, bath, dining and office furnishings and accessories, as well as rugs, shelving and architectural accents for the home.
-Garnet Hill offers bed and bath furnishings and soft goods, as well as apparel and accessories for women and children, and Smith+Noble offers custom home furnishings and window treatments.
+Garnet Hill offers bed and bath furnishings and soft goods, as well as apparel and accessories for women and children.
+Smith+Noble offers custom home furnishings and window treatments and Grandin Road offers designer-inspired home accents.
 The Territory Ahead offers casual apparel for men and women and TravelSmith offers travel wear for men and women and related accessories.
 Improvements features thousands of innovative home, patio and outdoor products.